Johnnytoobadman/surfs_up/Surfs_Up_Challenge.md

 ## Background:

 I have decided to follow my passions for surfing and eating ice cream and am committed to buying a surf shop that also sells ice cream located in the state of Hawaii.
 I have savings I am willing to invest to start the business but I will need more initial capital from outside investment.
 I have one potential investor, W. Avy, that has experience with opening a surf shop.
 Unfortunately his shop was rained out and his business folded.
-Before he makes any investment he will need to see analytical eveidence that the surf shop will not be a vistim of the weather.
+Before he makes any investment he will need to see analytical eveidence that the surf shop will not be a victim of the weather.
 He has the data needed to do the analysis for the island of Oahu.
-He knows that in addition to analysis I have already provided the investors will want to see the minimum, maximum and average temperatures for Oahu before they are ready to invest.
+He knows that in addition to analysis I have already provided, the investors will want to see the minimum, maximum and average temperatures for Oahu before they are ready to invest.
 Specifically he wants to see this for the months of June and December.

 ## Resources:

  - hawaii.sqlite (Measurement (date, temperature, precipitation) and Station (station ID))

- - Jupyter Notebook version
+ - Jupyter Notebook version 6.4.8

- - VS code Version
+ - VS code Version 1.71.2

- - Python Version
+ - Python Version 3.7.6

  - Github

- - Pandas Version
+ - Pandas Version 1.4.5

- - NumPy Version
+ - NumPy Version 1.21.5

- - SQLalchemy version
+ - SQLalchemy

  - Flask Version